silverstripe/cwp/docs/en/03_How_tos/install_sample_project_data.md

 composer require silverstripe/frameworktest
 ```

-Please see the module's documentation (linked above) for information on how to configure and use it.
+Please see [the module's documentation](https://github.com/silverstripe/silverstripe-frameworktest/blob/master/README.md) for information on how to configure and use it.